srv7/CleanStroyBoard/README.md

     let n3 = AccountNavigationController.instance(from: .Account)
     ```

+## License
-## CleanStoryBoard is released under an MIT license.
+CleanStoryBoard is released under an MIT license.
 See [License.md](https://github.com/srv7/CleanStroyBoard/blob/master/LICENSE) for more information.